cboettig/labnotebook/_posts/2012-03-22-robust-control-uncertainty-reading-notes.markdown

 Reading (Regan _et. al._ 2005), sounds like a sensitivity analysis on the uncertainty parameter.
 Authors refer to this as "info-gap theory," though it's not particularly different.
 (While sensitivity analysis would do this parametrically using, say, the width of the distribution about a parameter), this rather more crudely it seems, just varies the best-estimate value of the parameter until the decision changes.

-Whoops (reading more), apparently it's a thing (i.e. gets it's own [wikipedia page](http://en.wikipedia.org/wiki/Info-gap_decision_theory), also appearing in the literature without Dr. Ben-Haim, [cite]10.1890/1051-0761(2007)017[0251:MCDUUF]2.0.CO;2[/cite] (Halpern _et. al._ 2006)) though this still seems to [support](http://en.wikipedia.org/wiki/Info-gap_decision_theory#Alternatives) my characterization (the second author of the Eco Apps paper seems to be behind the term).
+Whoops (reading more), apparently it's a thing (i.e. gets it's own [wikipedia page](http://en.wikipedia.org/wiki/Info-gap_decision_theory), also appearing in the literature without Dr. Ben-Haim, Nicholson & Possingham, 2007 (Halpern _et. al._ 2006)) though this still seems to [support](http://en.wikipedia.org/wiki/Info-gap_decision_theory#Alternatives) my characterization (the second author of the Eco Apps paper seems to be behind the term).
 Info-gap can also be framed as a Max Min approach.

 Whoops again, [apparently it's a controversy too](http://info-gap.moshe-online.com/), (as mentioned in the Fischer piece).
-[cite]10.1890/1051-0761(2007)017[0251:MCDUUF]2.0.CO;2[/cite] Gives a rather nice list of papers that in single-species analyses have found ranking of management options to be robust to uncertainty and others where it is not (hardly surprising, but nice to have concrete examples).
+Nicholson & Possingham, 2007 Gives a rather nice list of papers that in single-species analyses have found ranking of management options to be robust to uncertainty and others where it is not (hardly surprising, but nice to have concrete examples).
 Takes a simple info-gap approach to the multi-species case.